memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 $5 = 0x810
 ```

+{: #complex-config-example}

 ### Three NVIC Interrupts Pended At Once

 For our final example, let's pend a couple exceptions at the same time so we can inspect hands on
 how the ARM core executes them in priority order.

-Can you tell from the example the order the
-breakpoints will be hit in?
+Can you tell from the example code the order the breakpoints will be hit in?

 ```c
 // External Interrupt 9